Skip to main content

 Frequently Asked Questions

-The peptides discussed in this guide have established safety profiles in clinical studies.
-DSIP has never shown dependence, tolerance, or withdrawal effects.
+The peptides in this guide have been used in clinical and research settings, though the human safety data varies in size and quality.
+DSIP has not been linked to dependence or withdrawal in the studies available, but that literature is small and mostly older.
 Selank is approved as an anxiolytic in Russia.
-CJC-1295 and Ipamorelin completed Phase 2 clinical trials.
+CJC-1295 and Ipamorelin have been studied in earlier-phase clinical trials.
 As with any medical therapy, use should be supervised by a licensed provider.

 Yes.
 Melatonin regulates sleep timing (when you fall asleep).
 Peptides like DSIP regulate sleep depth (how deep you sleep).
 They work through different mechanisms and can be used together as complementary approaches.
 In fact, peptides like Pinealon and Epitalon support your body's own melatonin production.